-Milwaukee police investigating 'critical incident' near Molson Coors complex
+Reports of fatalities after 'critical incident' at Molson Coors complex

-The ATF tweeted that their Milwaukee field office is responding to the scene of an "active shooter" at the Molson Coors complex.
+The Chicago Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted that their Milwaukee field office is responding to the scene of an "active shooter" at the Molson Coors complex.

 FBI Milwaukee is supporting police in the "very active scene," spokesman Leonard Peace said.
 Mayor Tom Barrett is on the scene.